 Open this chart live in TradingView.

-Graham suggested we use $100 million as the minimum market capitalization for a company, but now it makes sense to use $1 billion.
+Graham suggested we use $100 million as a company’s minimum market capitalization, but now it makes sense to use $1 billion.

-Ben Graham suggested that a 2:1 current ratio should be used to ensure a company has twice the current assets to current liabilities.
-This Ratio should help a company weather the storm of a bad business climate.
+Ben Graham suggested that a 2:1 current ratio should ensure a company has twice the current assets to current liabilities.
+This ratio should help a company weather the storm of a bad business climate.

-Our screener will use 1.8:1, as 2:1 is a little too restrictive in the current modern stock market.
+Our screener will use 1.8:1, as 2:1 is slightly too restrictive in the current modern stock market.

 Graham vaguely suggested the company should have “some earning for the common stock in each of the past ten years.”